leonpunsalan/sample_landing_page/README.md

 # Sample Landing Page
-This was inspired by a friend's Landing Page UI Mockup.
+This was inspired by a friend's Landing Page Mockup.
 Original design by J. Doloso.